buidiaconseil/SurveyExperimantalDesign/README.md

 - Q2 : Do you have a plan to increase your actual Data Volume/Variety/Velocity ?
 - Q3 : Are you happy with your actual product ?
 - Q4 : Do you want to extend it  ?
-- Q5 : Is the time, the cost or the comlexity that break your result  ?
+- Q5 : Is the time, the cost or the comlexity that break your innovation plan  ?
-- Q6 : Do you need advanced or packaged solution for Conversationnal agent or Data mining  ?
+- Q6 : Do you need advanced or packaged solution as Conversationnal agent or Data mining  ?
-- Q7 : Do you have budget ?
+- Q7 : Do you have a suficient budget o tinvest in innovation as Block Chain AI or Cloud?
 - Q8 : Will you invest more in the future ?
 - Q8 : do you need more time or money to invest more  ?
 - Q9 : Are you using external consultant to help you to growth your solution  ?